-The next cocktail bar on our list is the Baxter Inn – a relatively new addition to the city, but already one of the most popular.
+The next cocktail bar on our list is the Baxter Inn.
+This is a relatively new addition to the city, but already one of the most popular.

-This underground whisky cellar is the younger brother of the Shady Pines Saloon (our next recommendation), and since it’s arrival onto the scene, has earned rave reviews.
+This underground whisky cellar is the younger brother of the Shady Pines Saloon (our next recommendation).
+Excitingly, since its arrival onto the scene, it has earned rave reviews.

-With a stunning backlift wall of whisky to choose from, not ordering a cocktail from this bar is a missed opportunity.
-The bartenders are the best in the business and have a knack for finding the right drink for those with an indecisive palate.
+With a stunning backlit wall of whisky to choose from, not ordering a cocktail from this bar is a missed opportunity.
+The bartenders are the best in the business and have a knack for finding the right drink for those who are indecisive.

-Even if whisky isn’t your thing, there’s plenty of other delicious cocktails on the menu.
+Even if whisky isn’t your thing, there are plenty of other delicious cocktails on the menu.

-The older sibling of the aforementioned Baxter Inn, Shady Pines Saloon is a dark and raucous bar which is renowned for its quality cocktails – especially those made with dark spirits such as cognac, bourbon, and rum.
+The older sibling of the aforementioned Baxter Inn, Shady Pines Saloon is a dark and raucous bar renowned for its quality cocktails.
+It’s especially known for those made with dark spirits such as cognac, bourbon, and rum.

 Not only is Shady Pines a great spot for a drink, it’s also the place to be for some of the biggest nights out.

-This is due in part to a daily happy hour which spans from 4pm to 6pm, where wines and spirits are as little as $4.50, and Margaritas and Negronis can be bought for a very respectable $10.
+This is due in part to a daily happy hour which spans from 4pm to 6pm.
+In this 2 hour slot, wines and spirits are as little as $4.50, and Margaritas and Negronis a very respectable $10.